Pocket-Plane-Group/Turnabout/turnabout/TurnaboutReadme.txt

 Version History:

+v1.4: Unified version for classic BGII and EE, by Austin and jastey:
+	-Moved tp2 into mod folder.
+	-Added turnabout.ini with mod metadata , install order syntax, and globally unique LABELs to support Project Infininty.
+	-Crossmod with Lava's Khalid mod: if Khalid is alive, he can't be summoned via the pools.

-v1.3: Finally fixed loading issues with the three pools
+v1.3: Finally fixed loading issues with the three pools; separate EE version by Cirosan.

 V1.2: Fixed a bug wherein if you promised resurrection to Khalid,
       Dynaheir would erroneously be resurrected instead